ferhatelmas/disposable/README.md

 ## RELATED

-Actual list is collected @ [martersen/disposable-email-domains](https://github.com/martenson/disposable-email-domains).
+Actual list is collected at [martersen/disposable-email-domains](https://github.com/martenson/disposable-email-domains).

 ## CONTRIBUTING

-Feel free to create a PR with additions or removal requests here or above related repo.
+Feel free to create a PR with additions or removal requests [here](https://github.com/ferhatelmas/disposable/compare) or above related repo.
 For sure, don't forget adding explanation of request.

 ## LICENSE